IceWizard7/frostbyte-cpu/README.md

 ## How can I create a program?

 To create a new program, simply create a new text file (with the .txt extension), and open the file with any text editor. \
-For more information, look into the [ISA](https://docs.google.com/spreadsheets/d/1viN53t4hzh6zwSHijZFirdvYLe23ab2iistlOhTBxLI/edit?usp=sharing).
+My custom assembly language is described in the [ISA](https://docs.google.com/spreadsheets/d/1viN53t4hzh6zwSHijZFirdvYLe23ab2iistlOhTBxLI/edit?usp=sharing). **I recommend reading over it before continuing.**

 ### Syntax